Best RGB Case Fans in 2020 & 2021 ft. 120mm, 140mm & 200mm RGB Fans

 - Expensive

-NZXT is known for their cases, and they are no stranger to fans or RGB lighting either.
-These Aer fans offer some of the highest CFM on the list and do a brilliant job of pumping air into your system while simultaneously illuminating it.
-The reason for the impressive CFM is because each Aer fan features a winglet-tip blade for optimal airflow.
-These fans work on fluid dynamic bearings for near-silent operation.
+Lian Li is known for their cases, and they are no stranger to fans or RGB lighting either.
+These UNI fans offer some of the highest quality on the list and do a brilliant job of pumping air into your system while simultaneously illuminating it.

 - Great value